-Though many homes on the market are the product of our overall distressed economy, many are not the “turn-key” or move in ready homes that most buyers crave.
-They may need new interior or exterior paint, repairs from deferred maintenance; appliances may have been taken, at a minimum.
-Others are literally stripped bare from desperate homeowners trying to salvage anything/everything they can as they lose big on a bad investment.
+Though many homes on the market are the product of our overall distressed economy, they are not the “turn-key” or move in ready homes most buyers crave.
+They may need new interior/exterior paint, repairs for deferred maintenance, appliances (may have been taken), at a minimum.
+Some are literally stripped bare by desperate homeowners trying to salvage anything/everything they can as they lose big on a bad investment.

-As a result, many of these homes are “undesirable” leaving door open for the next buyer who is willing to roll up their sleeves and put a little work into a home.
-Because of this, there are deals to be had for those willing to put their time and money into it.
+As a result, these homes are “undesirable”, leaving door open for the next buyer who's willing to roll up their sleeves and put a little work into a home.
+There are deals to be had for those willing to put their time and money into it!
 Don’t exclude a home just because the appliances are gone, as I’ve literally seen some buyers do.
-If you are in a position to put down 10% or more on a home pull some of that money from your down payment and earmark it toward repairs.
+If you can put down 10% or more on a home, pull some of that money from your down payment and earmark it toward repairs.

-This leads me to my next most likely way to find a deal.
-Often homes that sit on the market for a long time gather the speculation that “something’s wrong with it”, when it may in fact be that it’s always been buyers' 2nd choice.
+Frequently, homes that sit on the market for a long time gather the speculation that “something’s wrong with it”, when it may in fact be that it’s always been buyers' 2nd choice.
 It may have had a contract fall out or the seller just priced the home incorrectly and they’ve “chased down the market”.
 Do not discount these homes.

-Next, I don’t think any buyer is concerned about insulting a seller with an offer, but don’t throw something ridiculous out there to “test the waters”.
+I don’t think buyers are concerned about insulting sellers with their offer, but don’t throw something ridiculous out there to “test the waters”.
 Make an offer you could live with in a “take it or leave it” fashion and see where it gets you.
 My best discount to date was a home that had been listed for 192 days with a list price of $575K.

-The next thing to consider is location (how accessible are jobs, goods school and amenities like shopping, dining and recreation).
 It’s the first rule of real estate.
+How accessible are jobs, goods school and amenities like shopping, dining and recreation?
 Buying the smallest dumpiest home in the best neighborhood is always more prudent than buying the biggest and most expensive home in the neighborhood.
 The sale for $505K I mentioned was exactly that; a smaller, well-maintained home on 1 full acre without the niceties one would expect in the tony neighborhood where it was purchased (the home 2 doors down is literally listed today for over $2M!

 Putting all the details on paper is also a good way to figure out if you have a good deal on your hands.
 Expenses like taxes, HOA, utility costs and more can make or break a deal, literally.
 For instance, my family personally bought a home last year that was about 800SF larger than our previous home that we sold, however, due to the fact that the home we bought had newer heating/cooling systems, newer low-e windows and other energy saving features, our utilities are roughly the same!